 Truth Revolution Records recording artist and Selmer-Paris saxophonist, Brian McCarthy is an active player, composer and educator.
 After receiving his Bachelors and Masters from William Paterson University, Brian returned to Vermont to cultivate and expand the appreciation of jazz in his home state.

-A Vermont Arts Council Creation Grant recipient for his 9-piece ensemble project "The Better Angels of Our Nature," landed a two-night premiere in November 2015 and an album release on Truth Revolution Records (2017).
-His first album as a leader, “This Just In” (2013), received wide acclaim.
+A Vermont Arts Council Creation Grant recipient for his 9-piece ensemble project "The Better Angels of Our Nature," now out on Truth Revolution Records (2017), has received widespread critical acclaim, including 4 1/2 stars from Down Beat Magazine.
+His first album as a leader, “This Just In” (2013), received wide acclaim as well.
 All About Jazz says “[McCarthy] touches those roads Joshua Redman travels on with a fresh footing.
 This band excels at building anticipation… exciting” and “[McCarthy’s] alto has plenty of fire without surrendering its lighter touch.”
 John Barron, of Jazz World Blog says “Saxophonist Brian McCarthy takes a progressive approach to straight-ahead jazz, demonstrating a strong command of the jazz saxophone lineage.”
-The album was heard from coast to coast on radio stations and syndicated programming like Jazz After Hours with Jim Wilke.
+Both albums can be heard coast to coast on radio stations and syndicated programming like Jazz After Hours on PRI and various public radio stations.

 When he is not headlining, you can find Brian at Hotel Vermont alongside jazz trumpeter Ray Vega and with Burlington's most popular funk establishment, The Grippo Funk Band.